Musical ear syndrome: Treatment

 Given the unknown nature of MES, treatments have been largely dependent on an individual basis.
 Treatments can vary from being as little as self-reassurance to pharmaceutical medications.

-Medications can be helpful, such as antipsychotics, benzodiazepines or antiepileptics, but there is very limited evidence for this.
-Some case studies have found that switching to a prednisolone steroid after a betamethasone steroid which caused MES helped alleviate hallucinations or the use of the acetylcholinesterase inhibitor, donepezil, have also found that it successfully treated an individual's MES.
+Medications can be helpful, such as antipsychotics, benzodiazepines, or antiepileptics, but there is very limited evidence for this.
+Some case studies have found that switching to a prednisolone steroid after a betamethasone steroid which caused MES helped alleviate hallucinations or the use of the acetylcholinesterase inhibitor, donepezil, has also found that it successfully treated an individual's MES.
 However, because of the heterogeneous etiology, these methods cannot be applied as general treatment.

-Other than treatment by medicinal means, individuals have also successfully alleviated musical hallucinations by cochlear implants, listening to different songs via an external source, or by attempting to block them through mental effort, depending on how severe their condition is.
+Other than treatment by medicinal means, individuals have also successfully alleviated musical hallucinations by cochlear implants, listening to different songs via an external source, or attempting to block them through mental effort, depending on how severe their condition is.

-Hallucinations can be reduced by providing the brain with a percentage of the lost input from the hearing loss, and patients can maximize their hearing capability by utilizing hearing aids.
-Hearing aids can make up some of the patients hearing loss, and potentially alleviate these musical hallucinations.
-However, this has not been found to be effective for all patients.
+Hallucinations can be reduced by providing the brain with a percentage of the lost input from hearing loss, and patients can maximize their hearing capability by utilizing hearing aids.
+Hearing aids can make up some of the patients' hearing loss, and potentially alleviate these musical hallucinations.
+However, this is not effective for all patients.

 It is believed that non-drug treatment options are better than drop options for the elderly population that may suffer from MES.

 Populations

 The occurrence of MES has been suggested to be very high among the hearing impaired through acquired deafness or the ear condition known as tinnitus.
 Though exact causation is uncertain, it has been theorized that the "release phenomenon" is taken into effect.
-The "release phenomenon" says that individuals with acquired deafness may experience musical hallucinations because the lack of stimulation, which can give room for the brain to interpret internal sounds as being external.
+The "release phenomenon" says that individuals with acquired deafness may experience musical hallucinations because of the lack of stimulation, which can give room for the brain to interpret internal sounds as being external.

 Sufferers typically hear music or singing and the condition is more common in women.
 The hallucinatory experiences differ from that commonly experienced in psychotic disorders although there may be some overlap.
 The most important distinction is the realization that the hallucinations are not real.
 Delusional beliefs associated with the hallucinations may occur, but some degree of insight should be preserved.
 There should not be any other psychotic symptoms present, especially hallucinations in other modalities.

 Due to the high correlation with hearing loss, MES is common in the elderly due to their often depreciating hearing abilities.